hansman/swipe-cards/README.md

 # Swipe-Cards

-A tinder-like swipe demo for android and ios.
+A tinder-like swipe experience for android and ios.
 The application pulls cards (images) from the imgur api and renders them via react-native.
 An user can vote for content by a tinder-like swipe animation.
 Please reach out to become a beta tester.

 ## Build
 - `npm install`